Reboot is a publication and community reimagining techno-optimism for a better collective future.

 Rather than hacking away at half-baked solutions, we aim to redefine what “success” in tech means altogether.
 At Reboot, we believe:

-Technologists should also be thinkers, writers, and advocates.
-Democracy thrives when we all have the courage to state the future we want to live in.
+• Technologists should also be thinkers, writers, and advocates.
+Society thrives when we all have the courage to state the future we want to live in.

 To that end, here’s what we’re building:

-Events: Every month, we host live Q&As with authors of the best new books on technology and society.
-Audience participation is welcome!
+• Events: We host live Q&As with authors of the best books on tech and society.

-Community: We run an annual student fellowship, in-person meetups, book clubs, and more.
-Fill this out to join our Discord community.
+• Community: We run in-person meetups, book clubs, and more.

-Reboot was created by Jasmine Sun and Jessica Dai in April 2020.
-Today, we operate as a 501(c)(3) nonprofit run by an ever-growing team of volunteer contributors, and supported by a community of thousands of students, educators, writers, engineers, historians, activists, and scientists.
+We operate as a fiscally sponsored nonprofit run by an ever-growing team of volunteers, and supported by a community of thousands of students, educators, writers, engineers, historians, activists, and scientists.

 Some notes from our lovely readers and community members: